LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 ![3D Newton's Method Visualization](images/newtons3.gif)

 Based on the results and the visualization above, there are some interesting things we can learn about Newton's method for Multivariable root finding.
-Firstly, notice that the first point entered, (0.2,0.2), was closer to the actual root solution than the first iteration guess, (0.742,1.957)
+Firstly, notice that the first point entered, (0.2,0.2), was closer to the actual root solution than the first iteration guess, (0.742,1.957).
+This is a common multidimensional root finding phenomenon referred to as overshooting and occurs when the initial starting point wasn't chosen well.
+Also notice that once again, around iteration 3, it pretty much found a root solution already, and the next few iterations resulted in about the same point.
+Newton's method is often regarded as a faster yet less reliable than many other root finding algorithms like gradient descent for example.

 ## Strengths and Challenges

-Some of the scenarios where Newton's Method excels:
+As was just said, Newton's Method is often regarded as a rapidly converging root finder.

 #### **1. Well-Conditioned Jacobians**
 - Newton's Method performs best when the Jacobian matrix is stable and invertible (not singular or poorly conditioned).
 A well-behaved Jacobian ensures smooth progression toward the root.